isseitzk/autoware_universe/planning/autoware_tensorrt_vad/docs/design_vad_interface.md

 ### CoordinateTransformer

 - Wraps TF buffer and provides `lookup_base2cam(frame_id)` for camera transformations
-- For CARLA Tier4: VAD coordinates are identical to Autoware base_link (no coordinate conversion)
+- For CARLA: VAD coordinates are identical to Autoware base_link (no coordinate conversion)
 - Used by `InputTransformMatrixConverter` to build `vad_base2img` matrices

 ### Caching Strategy